3 August 2026, 12:02

-Our message is clear: wild animals need protection, not bullets.
+Our message is clear: wild animals don't need bullets, they need protection.
 And every voice counts – including yours.

 Join in, share the songs and help us strengthen a new narrative about how we treat wild animals.

-Note for iPhone and iPad: Press and hold the song title and select «Save to Files».
-On Android and desktop, the download works with a normal click.
+Note for iPhone and iPad: Press and hold on the song title and select «Save to Files».
+On Android and desktop the download works with a normal click.

 ANTI-HUNTING SONGS Listen to all 68 songs in one go